Send much-needed food, water and other life-saving humanitarian aid to the people of Gaza

 Respond / Sustain / Thrive

-👇 More photos below... 👇 GAZA, PALESTINE, January 16, 2021 -- Baitulmaal, a Dallas-based international humanitarian relief agency, recently delivered winter aid to 120 families suffering from poverty in the Gaza Strip.
-Families were identified to receive the aid based...
+👇 More photos below... 👇GAZA, PALESTINE, October 4, 2021 -- Baitulmaal, a Dallas-based international humanitarian relief agency, recently distributed back-to-school kits to 1,000 students in the impoverished Gaza Strip.
+Each back-to-school kit includes items such as...

-👇 More photos and video below 👇AL-HUDAIDAH, YEMEN, January 14, 2021 -- Baitulmaal, a Dallas-based international humanitarian relief agency, recently completed the construction of a solar-powered, deep-water well that provides clean water to 3,015 people in the Yahya...
+👇 More photos below... 👇KARACHI, PAKISTAN, September 21, 2021 -- Baitulmaal, a Dallas-based international humanitarian relief agency, recently installed a water filtration system in Jamshoro, Pakistan that provides clean water to 3,570 beneficiaries.
+The new...